getndazn/kopytko-packager/README.md

 - `scripts/start.js` - builds and deploys the app to the device
 - `scripts/generate-package.js` - rekey device if needed, builds, deploys the app to the device and finally signs and download the package
 - `scripts/prepare-for-vsc.js` - helpful when using debugging protocol in the VSC [extension](https://github.com/RokuCommunity/vscode-brightscript-language)
+- `scripts/screenshot.js` - takes a screenshot of the current dev application (works only with dev channel), screenshot file name - `Screenshot_<Date as ISOString>.jpg`

 Example usage:
 ```json